Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Air Streams.md

 One way to think about this is again with Newton's Third Law.
 The curvature of the wing means that the wing pushes the air blowing at it downwards, and so the air pushes the wing upwards.
 The size of the force depends on how fast the air is moving, and therefore how much air it is pushing down - you can show this by adjusting how hard the fan is blowing.
 This means that a plane has to travel VERY fast to get enough lift to keep it in the air (commercial airliners travel around 500mph).

 Or using air pressure to explain: When the plane moves forward it pushes air out of the way, over and under the wing.
 As the top of the wing is curved more than the bottom of the wing, the air has to go further to get over the top and so it has to move faster.
 Bernoulli's principle says that the pressure is lowered when the air speeds up, so the air pressure above the wing is lower than the pressure below it, and the wing (and plane) is pulled upward (ie the same way things get sucked into a vacuum), opposing the gravity pulling it down.
-[note: this doesn't explain *why* the air has to move faster over the wing - the air stream moving over the top of the wing has to move through a narrowing space due to the curvature, but with a constant volume per time (like water through a tube that then gets narrower).]
+[note: this doesn't explain *why* the air has to move faster over the wing - the air stream moving over the top of the wing has to move through a narrowing space due to the curvature, but with a constant volume per time (like water through a tube that then gets narrower).
+This is a complicated subject, see https://en.wikipedia.org/wiki/Lift_(force)#Simplified_physical_explanations_of_lift_on_an_airfoil]

 ### **Other things to talk about**: